Alice N' Chains: Recordings and name change

+In early 1986, the band began pre-production on their first demo with producer Tim Branom, the future singer of Fifth Angel.
+By this point, the band had replaced Sheppard with Mike Mitchell, and recorded at London Bridge Studio with the help of its founding engineers Rick and Raj Parashar.
+In January 1987, the band printed 100 copies of the demo, which they gave out to friends and fans.

-In 1986, shortly after Bacolas rejoined the band, they changed their name to Alice N' Chains due to a conversation Bacolas had with Russ Klatt, who sang with another band called Slaughterhouse Five, about backstage passes.
+Before the demo was printed, the band changed their name to Alice N' Chains.
+This stemmed from a conversation Bacolas had with Russ Klatt, the singer of another band called Slaughterhouse Five, about backstage passes.

 [W]e were talking about different concepts for backstage passes.
 It would say, like, 'Sleze: The Welcome to Wonderland Tour.'
 That ended up turning into a discussion - we were talking about changing the band name.
 And we were saying, 'Alice in Wonderland?
 How about this, how about that?
 Maybe...Alice in Chains?
 We could put her in bondage stuff!'
 I liked the ring [of] 'Alice in Chains' - I remember I came back to the next band rehearsal and I told the guys.
 The issue was the reference to bondage, which our parents would not go for.
 Layne's mom was very hardcore Christian.
 So we ended up changing it to Alice 'N Chains, which made it more like Alice and Chains.

 However, Staley's mother Nancy McCallum has said she still did not approve of this at first:

 I had a sense of humor about the name Sleze.
 But when [Layne] came home and said they were changing the name to Alice 'N Chains, I was not happy.
 I said, 'Honey, that is female bondage.
 You don't want to choose a name like that - it's going to push your female audience away.
 I really feel strong about this.'
 He was adamant and I was adamant.
 For the first time in my life, I didn't have much of a conversation with him for about two weeks, because I was concerned, and also offended.
 How could my child possibly choose a name like 'Alice N' Chains?

-Johnny Bacolas stated that the decision to use the apostrophe-N combination in their name had nothing to do with the Los Angeles band Guns N' Roses.
+Johnny Bacolas stated that the decision to use the N-apostrophe combination in their name had nothing to do with the Los Angeles band Guns N' Roses.
 The name change happened in 1986, a year before Guns N' Roses became a household name with their first album Appetite for Destruction, which was released in July 1987.

 According to Staley, the reason they chose this name was because they wanted to dress in drag and play heavy metal as a joke.

-Alice N' Chains recorded two demos known primarily as "Demo No. 1" and "Demo No. 2"; both from 1987.
-Physical copies of the cassettes are extremely rare as only 100 of "Demo No. 1" were made.

-Pre-production for "Demo No. 1" began whilst the band were still calling themselves Sleze and with a different bass player named Mike Mitchell, who appears on the tracks "Fat Girls" and "Over the Edge" according to producer Tim Branom.
-Recording for these two tracks took place at London Bridge Studio with the help of its founding engineer brother Rick and Raj Parashar.